Lillian Ngoyi: Political activism

+Ngoyi would periodically lead ANC rallies against passes and on larger protests of issues in Pretoria.
+Ngoyi would continue to unite women, leading the third FSW conference in 1961, telling the women that "Freedom does not come walking towards you - it must be won.
+As women we must go on playing our part."

 Ngoyi was known as a strong orator and a fiery inspiration to many of her colleagues in the ANC.
 She was among the 156 Treason Trialists arrested in December 1956, and was finally acquitted of the charges against her in 1960.
 She was rearrested more than once in the early 1960s, and spent 71 days in solitary confinement in 1963.
 Ngoyi spent a total of 15 years living under three five-year banning orders, which included restrictions that confined her to her home in Orlando, Soweto, and prevented her from meeting any other banned persons.
 Additional conditions of the banning orders included being forbidden to attend public gatherings, make speeches or be quoted; even at her own home, she was not permitted to be with more than one person at the same time.
 The first two banning orders were imposed in 1962 and 1967, and when the second banning order expired in 1972, she was able to meet colleagues and friends again, and travelled to Durban and Cape Town.
+She would travel to Robben Island to visit ANC contemporary Nelson Mandela in prison, where Mandela would commend her leadership in various organisations.
 In 1975, a banning order against her was imposed again; however, this time its conditions did allow her some communication with the outside world.
+In the last decade of Ngoyi’s life, she would have to depend on gifts from friends and contemporaries to survive.